bmesbuildteamucla/bmesbuildteamucla.github.io/Workshops/Workshop 2 - Coding and Arduino/Activity 4 - LED Switch/README.md

 # [Workshop 2](https://bmesbuildteamucla.github.io/Workshops/Workshop%202%20-%20Coding%20and%20Arduino)
-## Activity 5 - 3 Click LED Toggle
+## Activity 4 - LED Switch

 ### Task:
-Have an LED toggle on/off after three clicks of a button.
+Have the LED turn on if off when the button is clicked and turn off if on when the button is clicked (toggle on/off).

 ### Circuit: